jonvet/blog/_posts/2023-12-29-entanglement.md

 $$\text{\% time that Alice and Bob's measurements disagree}\ge55.6\%$$

 ### What happens in actual quantum experiments
 We'll now show that in actual quantum experiments this inequality is violated.
 Alice and Bob's measurements agree $50\%$ of the time and hence the hidden variables explanation is not valid.
-We're going to simulate the quantum experiments using Qiskit, but experiments on real hardware have been run successfully many times by many researchers.

 This time round we just need a single table, because we don't have to consider 8 different hidden variable states (because we don't assume they exist).